-When it’s time to bring your baby home from Emerson Hospital, rest assured that we’ll ensure you’re both healthy and ready to begin this next stage of your life as a family.
+When it is time to bring your baby home from Emerson Hospital, rest assured that we will ensure you are both healthy and ready to begin this next stage of your life as a family.

-- Before leaving, you’ll be seen by your obstetrician and a pediatrician will evaluate your baby
+- Before leaving, you will be seen by your obstetrician and a pediatrician will evaluate your baby.

-- You’ll need to have clothes at the hospital for your baby to wear home; it may be useful to have several receiving blankets and clothing options in case the weather changes
+- You will need to have clothes at the hospital for your baby to wear home; it may be useful to have several receiving blankets and clothing options in case the weather changes.

 - Be sure to also have comfortable clothes that you can wear for the trip home!

 - Send as much home the day before you leave the hospital as you can — chances are your room is full of flowers, balloons, cards and gifts.